Reflecting On Sept. 11, 2001

 The stairway was gone.
-Jonas and his company waited for several hours when they saw a sliver of sunshine hitting them.
+Jonas, Harris and the other firefighters waited for several hours when they saw a sliver of sunshine hitting them.
 He could see a pencil-width beam of sunlight.

 Jonas and his men finally found a way to inch their way out of the rubble pile.
 Once he saw the devastation, he says he didn't know how he was able to survive.

 "You want to be happy, but you can't," he says.
 "It was hard to feel any sense of joy or accomplishment — looking out and knowing how much pain and grief was going to be going on over there. ...
 [While I was being treated] I talked to a guy who was one of my contemporaries and he said, 'I heard your radio transmissions.
 Congratulations.
 That was unbelievable.
 That was one of the most dramatic things I ever heard. ...
 By the way, did you see Engine 4 today?'
 And I thought to myself, 'Gee, what an odd question.'
 And I said, 'Honestly, no, I didn't see Engine 4 today.'
 And he said, 'Oh.
 My son was working in Engine 4 today.'
 And that hit me like a ton of bricks — that this is going to be monumental, the amount of grief and suffering within the fire department.'"